cmordinibluhm/pic_10_c_final_project/readme.md

 SUCCESS: spikes class sends player back to the starting point successfully.
 The spikes only come to one point in the middle of the object, but it works.
 It's a little too touchy right now, in that the player gets sent back when it seems like it is far enough away that it shouldnt be.
 I might have to figure out how to add a hitbox to the phase_changer class.

+### Commit 16

+Added lightning bolt I made in photoshop.

+In order to make the game more challenging, I decided to make a limit to how high the player can rise.
+I added an int distance_risen member to phase_changer so that the phase changer can only float a total of 300 pixels upwards each time it launches from the ground.

+Added another bubble skin so that when the player is in the gas state and isn't moving left or right the bubble has no trailing bubbles.

+Added a lot more surfaces and spikes, and a few more graphics purely for decoration, and the game is looking like a real game.
+It's actually a little challenging!

 ***

 ### Reflection
+This project was a really great learning experience and so enjoyable that I put off other schoolwork, stayed up very late, and even worked on it during other classes when I probably should have been paying attention.
+My friend has been wokring on his own videogames with gamemake for years and I never got into it, but I have found that I really enjoy it.

+I just started programming in the fall of this year, and I am happy with my progress.
+I never could motivate myself to learn programming before I enrolled in a class for it.
+This project is really the first time that I have been self motivated and actively researched and gained new programming knowledge by myself.

 #### How I came up with the idea and why I settled on it:
 Early in the quarter, before the final project had really been talked about, I had done a google search and found a website with links to a ton of past PIC 10C students' final projects, I saw that a lot of them had used Qt to make